Lyndon House is now open for Assisted Living at Episcopal Church Home

 Reasons for the changes

-Lyndon House and the 25 patio homes are being added as part of ECH’s $20 million Master Plan.
+Lyndon House and the 25 patio homes have been added as part of ECH’s $20 million Master Plan.
 Both facets were designed to meet the comfort levels of today’s seniors and their families.

 “We are thrilled to open the Lyndon House to new residents from the greater Louisville community,” said Laura Lamb, President and CEO of ERS.
 The Master Plan offered an opportunity to meet the changing lifestyle and healthcare needs of current and future residents.

-“We are confident that our residents will enjoy this beautiful, luxurious setting along with the person-centered care approach that ensures that residents live life with the care and dignity they deserve in a place that truly is home,” Lamb said.
+“Our residents enjoy this beautiful, luxurious setting along with the person-centered care approach that ensures that residents live life with the care and dignity they deserve in a place that truly is home,” Lamb said.

-When Dudley Square III is finished, the campus will have 87 patio homes in a friendly area where older residents share camaraderie and a range of activities.
+The Dudley Square III campus has 87 patio homes in a friendly area where older residents share camaraderie and a range of activities.

 Lyndon House features an open-concept dining room.